 All derivative instruments are recorded on the balance sheet at fair value.
 Although we enter into derivative instruments to manage foreign exchange risk, we do not apply hedge accounting to any of our derivative instruments.
-Changes to the fair value of our derivative instruments are recognized in the line item realized and unrealized gains (losses) on derivative instruments, net in our consolidated statements of operations.
+Changes to the fair value of our derivative instruments are recognized in realized and unrealized gains or losses on derivative instruments, in our consolidated statements of operations.